-Intumescent Coatings expand or swell when exposed to fire or radiant heat.
+Intumescent Coatings expand or swell when exposed to fire or radiant heat, protecting the material underneath.
+Intumescent paint is not fireproof paint.
 This swelling is often referred to as a “Char Barrier”.
-DC333 expands from a thin film coating of 4 mils dry film thousands of times.
+DC360 expands from a thin film coating of 4 mils dry film thousands of times.
 This “Char Barrier” creates an insulating barrier that protects the substrate from fire.
 Intumescent are used on many wood surfaces, including soft and hardwoods, OSB, Plywood, doors, paneling, cladding, Gypsum, and most other combustible substrates.

 What is the difference between fire resistance and flame spread